scrubgay/scrubgay.github.io/markdowns/cv.md

 #### Relevant coursework

   - Automation of GIS
-      - Learned custom tool-building in ArcGIS, ArcPy, ArcGIS Model Builder, and designing tool interfaces
+    - Produced a custom suitability analysis ArcPy tool and interface
-      - Produced a tool in ArcPy and a tool interface that performed a suitability analysis on areas for traffic safety improvements
+    - Used: ArcGIS, ArcPy, ArcGIS Model Builder
   - Urban Spatial Analysis
     - Learned techniques such as spatial autocorrelation, hot-spot analysis, Local Moran’s I, Getis-Ord G*, geographically weighted regression, and Kriging analysis
     - Produced a paper that analyzed social and environmental determinants of eviction risk in Alachua County
   - Web Mapping and Visualization
-      - Learned MapBox and ArcGIS Online tools such as Instant Apps, Story Maps, Dashboards, FieldMaps and Survey123, ArcGIS API for Javascript
+    - Learned tools: MapBox, ArcGIS Online - Instant Apps, Story Maps, Dashboards, FieldMaps and Survey123, ArcGIS API for Javascript
-      - Produced several mini-projects, including one to map racial impacts of development and mapping informal foodsheds in Gainesville
+    - Produced several mini-projects, such as racial impacts of development and informal foodsheds in Gainesville

 January 2022 - December 2022